Inspiring people starts at first glance

 3. Ask your body to help manage your emotions

 Inspiring people implies authenticity, that is showing the right emotion at the right time.
-Even if sometimes stress, fear and many unwanted emotions that get in the way.
+Even if sometimes stress, fear and many unwanted emotions get in the way.
 Amy Cuddy, from Harvard, found that adopting high power postures before a high stake interaction modified peoples’ hormones and emotions.
 Helping them perform well during the interaction itself.

 The most inspiring people I met showed a great deal of warmth and credibility and very little stress.
 Building on Amy Cuddy’s findings and on my personal experience, here are three tips that will help you express the emotions you need when you need them :